Chart Color Schemes

 The labour market strength in Orange Surrounds positions it well ahead of most Australian regions

 Orange Surrounds has a skilled workforce with an unemployment rate of 1.1% as of June 2025.
-There are 7,007 residents in work, which is 2.6% below Rest of NSW's rate of 3.7%.
+It has 7,007 residents in work, which is 2.6% below the Rest of NSW's rate of 3.7%.

-Workforce participation is at 64.8%, compared to Rest of NSW's 56.4%.
-Leading employment industries include agriculture, forestry & fishing, health care & social assistance, and construction.
-The area has a particularly strong specialization in agriculture, forestry & fishing, with an employment share 2.8 times the regional level.
-However, accommodation & food services is under-represented, with only 4.7% of Orange Surrounds's workforce compared to 7.8% in Rest of NSW.
+The workforce participation rate is 64.8%, compared to Rest of NSW's 56.4%.
+Key employment industries include agriculture, forestry & fishing, health care & social assistance, and construction.
+Agriculture, forestry & fishing is particularly strong, with an employment share of 2.8 times the regional level.
+However, accommodation & food services are under-represented at 4.7% compared to Rest of NSW's 7.8%.

 Frequently Asked Questions - Employment